 The substance abuse rate among specific eating disorders is also quite staggering.
 As many as 18% of those with anorexia nervosa also have a substance use problem.
 For those with bulimia, that number is as high as 50%.
 Rates of alcohol use or drug use among those with binge eating disorders false somewhere in the middle at about 25%.

 Like drugs and alcohol, people turn to food to help regulate mood or reduce the symptoms of another mental or physical illness.
 Many people with an eating disorder and a co-occurring substance use disorder also have backgrounds of abuse, history, or neglect.
 They often turn to coping tools like drugs, alcohol, or food to help reduce the intensity and severity of the emotional stress associated with their experiences.
-A wide range of stressors can lead to co-occurring addiction and eating disorders, including anxiety, depression, relationship problems, challenges at home, challenges at work, or domestic or physical violence.
+A wide range of stressors can lead to co-occurring and eating disorders, including anxiety, depression, relationship problems, challenges at home, challenges at work, or domestic or physical violence.

-Both eating disorders and (specifically) alcohol addiction share one other highly dangerous side effect: malnutrition.
+Both eating disorders and (specifically) alcohol share one other highly dangerous side effect: malnutrition.
 When someone drinks to excess, it is not uncommon for them to neglect their diet, leading to significant deficits in nutrition.
 Heavy drinking can also damage organs responsible for processing food and releasing nutrients into the body.
 Eating disorders share many of the same harmful effects.
-Combining the physical harms of an eating disorder and alcohol addiction can quickly become life-threatening.
+Combining the physical harms of an eating disorder and alcohol can quickly become life-threatening.
 Without treatment, dangerous medical situations such as liver and kidney damage, heart failure, irregular heartbeat, heart failure, and sudden death can occur.

 Self-diagnosing an eating disorder may not consider the impact co-occurring substance use has on your medical and emotional health.
 It may also mean you do not get the comprehensive and crucial dual diagnosis treatment that is vital to achieving recovery.